rcya1/personal-website/posts/amc-wrapped.md

 | 11th Grade | Take AMC 12 | Qualify for AIME, do well                    | Make USAMO                 |
 | 12th Grade | Take AMC 12 | Qualify for AIME, do well                    | Make USAMO again           |

 My target was making USAMO by 11th grade, with the primary reason being college applications.
-Making USAMO in 12th grade wouldn't effect my college applications, so I wanted to make it by 11th grade.
+Making USAMO in 12th grade wouldn't affect my college applications, so I wanted to make it by 11th grade.
 During 9th and 10th grade, I set my goal to qualifying for the junior version of the USAMO, or USAJMO.
 Qualifying for it was easier than making it to USAMO, but I was only allowed to qualify for it until a max of 10th grade.
 Since qualifying for the USAJMO test was my priority for the first half of high school and involved scoring high on the AMC 10 test, I began grinding more AMC 10 practice tests.
 I would eventually have to switch to the harder AMC 12 test if I wanted to qualify for USAMO, but my focus was entirely set on going from AMC 10 to AIME to USAJMO at the time.

 ## 9th Grade